 What is CMYK Color?

 CMYK color stands for cyan (C), magenta (M), yellow (Y), and black (K for “key”), and is the color mode used by commercial printing equipment to create full-color graphics and images.
 The printing process involves combining varying amounts of the different color inks to produce a full spectrum of color.
-The “K” representing black, for “key”, refers to the printing plates being keyed, or aligned, to the the black printing plate.
+The “K” representing black, for “key”, refers to the printing plates being keyed, or aligned, to the black printing plate.
 CMYK color is also called process color, or four-color process.

 What is RGB color?